remastr/release-automation/README.md

 These credentials will be used to push commits and tags.

 For the project, just choose the project for which you are implementing release-automation.
-For the user, there are two strategies here
+For the user, there are two strategies here:

 - create new user specifically for this release-automation script and any other automated things in future (highly recommended)
 - use already existing user

 Whenever there will be git user/project addressed in the following sections, it means whichever user/project you have chosen in this step.

+> NOTE: when you will be working with user, don't forget he needs push privileges to both production and development git branch

 > NOTE: you don't need to create user rightaway, it might be that your setup will not require user, just project.
 Whenever you will be asked to assign something to git user, then make a choice and create/reuse one.